 This flavor-packed pasta dish is ready in 20 minutes flat.
 Bow tie pasta combines with fresh mushrooms, spinach, onion, garlic, and thyme to make a low-sodium yet flavorful dinner.

-This colorful, cranberry-studded salad is as beautiful as it is delicious, making it perfect for holidays.
+This colorful, cranberry-studded salad is as beautiful as it is delicious, making it perfect for the holidays.
 You can enjoy it year-round by stocking up on fresh cranberries in season and freezing for later.
 You’ll get three food groups -- fruits, veggies, and grains -- in one delicious salad.

 Tender beets, crisp greens, and chewy quinoa pack this side salad with abundant nutrients.
 A tangy dressing of balsamic vinegar, oil, and honey add well-rounded flavors.